Bridges Staff

 bridge_art.png

-Bridges remains vibrant with the exciting work of staff: Tod, Marilee, Sara, Jane, Amanda, Gillian, Kim , Dawn & Alexander.
+Bridges remains vibrant with the exciting work of staff: Tod, Marilee, Sara, Jane, Amanda, Gillian, Pamela, Kim , Kara-Lynn & Alexander .
 The staff has been engaged in an exciting process of integrating four fields: domestic violence, narrative therapy, trauma and restorative justice.
 The staff present and publish their work internationally.
 The team has been working together over the last twenty years.
 They are also responsible for initiating and developing many local initiatives to address intimate partner violence in families.

 As the Executive Director, Tod Augusta-Scott, MSW, RSW has worked alongside the Bridges Board of Directors build an organization dedicated to the ideal that abuse in relationships can be stopped and repair is possible.
 As the Lead Clinical Therapist, Tod encourages the counseling team to learn from each other and to share their successes and struggles in this difficult work.